 Comparably small, easy-to-find museum for lovers of the folk songs and musical instruments that shaped beautiful sounds and songs through many centuries of their existence.
 Visitors can observe mainly Georgian traditional musical instruments from various regions of Georgia.

-Situated in the very center of the city, behind the Tbilisi Marriott Hotel on the Rustaveli avenue, Georgian Museum of Literature houses unique samples of Georgian literature, along with archives, manuscripts and memorial belongings of well-known Georgian and foreign writers.
+Situated behind the Tbilisi Marriott Hotel on the Rustaveli avenue, Georgian Museum of Literature houses unique samples of Georgian literature, along with archives, manuscripts and memorial belongings of well-known Georgian and foreign writers.

 A home-studio type museum dedicated to renowned Georgian painter, graphic, academician of the mid-twentieth century Mose Toidze (1871-1953).
 Toidze is widely regarded as one of the fundamental painters of Georgian fine arts.

 National Center of Manuscripts is a must-see museum for visitors interested in Georgian written history, ancient books and linguistics.
 Collection of the manuscripts comprises ancient handwritten books, historical documents and private archives of eminent public figures.

-Georgian Museum of Fine Arts building unites fine arts gallery and Art House, that consists of entertainment and meeting areas, restaurants, cafes, a lounge, a swimming pool, a fitness club, and a Georgian designers’ boutique.
-The Arts Gallery displays a collection of 3,500 artworks by almost 80 Georgian notable artists of the last 70 years.
+Arts House - Georgian Museum of Fine Arts building unites fine arts gallery and Art House, that consists of entertainment and meeting areas, restaurants, cafes, a lounge, a swimming pool, a fitness club, and a Georgian designers’ boutique.